EkaterinaVoloshina/classification_of_dative_semantic_roles/readme.md

 ### Data

 The data was originally taken from [pre-processed FrameBank](http://nlp.isa.ru/framebank_parser/data/annotated_corpus_fixed+syntaxnet.json) and then manually annotated.
 The manually annotated dataset is available [here](https://github.com/EkaterinaVoloshina/classification_of_dative_semantic_roles/blob/main/data/data_from_framebank.csv).
 The features were extracted automatically, see the code for [feature extraction](https://github.com/EkaterinaVoloshina/classification_of_dative_semantic_roles/blob/main/notebooks/preprocessing.ipynb).
+The labeled dataset is available [here](https://github.com/EkaterinaVoloshina/classification_of_dative_semantic_roles/blob/main/data/annotated_data.csv).
 The distribution by class is presented in the table:

 | Semantic role | The number of examples |
 | ------------- | :--------------------: |